Fast0n/AFHSearchBot/README.md

 ------------------------------------------------------------------------------------

-This bot is realized with [Telepot](https://github.com/nickoala/telepot) and [AFHSearch-api](https://github.com/fast0n/afhsearch-api).
+This bot is realized with [AFHSearch-api](https://github.com/fast0n/afhsearch-api).

 This is an unofficial bot developed to learn.
 Android File Host is not responsible in any way.